Missing data and bias in physics education research: A case for using multiple imputation: Literature Review

 \subsection{Imputation of missing data}

-Imputation is a principled technique for handling missing data \citep{Little2014} that PER seldom uses.
+Imputation is a principled technique for handling missing data \citep{Little2014}.
 Imputation fills in the missing data with plausible values, such that a researcher can analyze the now complete data set without concern for missing data.
 Imputation methods fall into two broad categories: deterministic and probabilistic.
 We focus on probabilistic imputation methods in this article, but provide a brief review of deterministic methods for contrast.

 \emph{Deterministic options} for imputation include mean imputation and last observation carried forward.
 Mean imputation replaces the missing values with the mean value for that variable.
 Researchers use last observation carried forward with longitudinal data to replace the missing data with the last observed value for all subsequent measurements.
 Both are problematic because they (1) do not preserve the relationships between variables and (2) as with any single imputation approach, do not account for the error incurred by the imputation process itself.
 These deterministic methods treat the missing values as if they were known, which can lead to inappropriately small variances and an erroneously increased chance of statistically significant findings \cite{Malhotra1987}.